robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-2-dns-spoofing.md

 If this doesn't work at first then try a few other websites as well.
 If you've visited `robertheaton.com` recently then your laptop may have cached the DNS response it received.

 Now let's view your phone's DNS requests.
 First, let's adjust the Wireshark filter.
 The `udp port 53` filter shows both DNS requests sent *to* and *by* your laptop.
 Let's tighten it to show only requests sent *to* your laptop, by your phone.
 Update your Wireshark filter to `udp port 53 && dst $YOUR_LAPTOPS_IP`.
 On your smartphone (with your laptop still set as its DNS server), visit another website (again, you may have to try a few times because of DNS caching).
-You should see a DNS request for this website's domain appear in Wireshark, with its UDP packet "destination IP" field set to your laptop.
+You should see a DNS request for this website's hostname appear in Wireshark, with its UDP packet "destination IP" field set to your laptop.
 If you do, then this confirms that your phone is talking to your laptop - this is a great breakthrough!
 However, there will not yet be a corresponding DNS response.
 This is because we haven't yet told your laptop what it should actually do when it receives a UDP packet on port 53.

 Before we start work on educating your laptop, let's take a second look at this interaction from a different angle using Netcat.